pgian33/adidas-product-creation-20201021/README.md

  - An "adidas-product-creation-service-registry" microservice as Eureka Service Registry
  - An "adidas-product-creation-client" microservice that deals with querying Neo4J NoSQL
  - An "adidas-product-creation-rest" microservice that is the entry point of the application.
+ - On http://localhost:8761/ you can find the Eureka Service Registry and you can check when the microservices are ready

 # Building and Running